-Today, you’re going to learn EVERYTHING about CBD oil and pain.
+Today, you’re going to learn everything about how to use CBD oil for pain management.

-The results we found are a MUST-read for anyone suffering from any type of pain.
+The results we found are a MUST-read for anyone interested in exploring the benefits of CBD for pain.

 The best part?